po1sigala/live/01-Class-Content/19-PWA/01-Activities/06-Stu_Webpack-Bundle/README.md

 If you have completed this activity, work through the following challenge with your partner to further your knowledge:

-* What does lazy loading do for us?
+* What does chunking do for us?

 Use [Google](https://www.google.com) or another search engine to research this.